ShrootBuck/CompetitiveProgramming/README.md

 ## A Note on Commit Timestamps

 You might see a commit timestamp that makes it look like I posted a solution during a contest.
 That's just because I commit locally while I'm working.
-I don't actually push anything to GitHub until after the contest is over.
+I don't actually push anything to GitHub until after the contest is over, and I also try to delay my local commits until after the contest to avoid this entirely.